 Joseph also notes that “despite the lack of specific studies, coconut vinegar is relatively new, and studies will likely appear as it grows more popular in the future.”

-So is it worth your time (and money)?
+Is coconut vinegar worth your time (and money)?

 Many sources say CV is worth a try for lots of uses.
 And given what the experts have to say, it seems like a viable health remedy when it comes to ingesting it, but using coconut vinegar in cosmetic and cleaning applications requires a bit of caution.
 Read on to find out how you can use CV, when to avoid it, and why.